His & Hers: What We’ve Learned Out on the Road (Part 2)

 What do you guys think of What We’ve Learned Out on the Road part 2?
 Have you experienced anything similar living on the road? have you learned anything additional that you would like to share with us?
 Let us know in the comments below.

-Don’t forget to check out our third blog (Coming Soon) that has more of what we learned on the road.
+Don’t forget to check out our (third blog) that has more of what we learned on the road.